-Any income due from your investment is paid out to you.
+Any income due from your investment is reflected in the value of your shares rather than being paid out.

 You can buy or sell shares in the Fund on any Business Day as defined in the definitions section of the prospectus.